gabiarmada/Roadiness/README.md

 ```

 <br />
 Finally, we assign our GPS commute locations to Roadiness grid cells.
 The function `point.in.poly()` intersects point and polygon feature classes and adds polygon attributes to points.
 We assign the output to the variable `pointinPolygon`, which is of class SpatialPointsDataFrame.
-Next, we use the function `project()` to transform our coordinates back to their original projection. <br />
+Next, we use the function `project()` to transform our coordinates back to their original projection. <br /> <br />

 We convert `pointinPolygon` to a readable dataframe using the function `as.data.frame()`, and assign the output to the variable `points_gridcell`.
 We remove the first column of `points_gridcell`  which contains row ID numbers; this information is unneeded.
 Next, we rename the Longitude & Latitude columns and relocate them to their respective order.
 Lastly, save the `points_gridcell` dataframe as .Rdata: